Front Porch Appeal - Celebrating the Joy of the Season

 Join Our Porch Community on FacebookYou're invited to be part of our Facebook community.
 We share ideas with one another for decorating and using our porches.
-We have over 5,000 members and would love to count you among them.
+We have nearly 10,500 porch followers and would love to count you among them.

 Happy porch sitting from your friends,